Eddie Milner

 Edward James Milner Jr. (May 21, 1955 – November 2, 2015) was an American professional baseball player.
 He played all or parts of nine seasons in Major League Baseball for the Cincinnati Reds (1980–86, 1988) and San Francisco Giants (1987), primarily as a center fielder.
 Milner batted and threw left-handed.

 Baseball career

 Milner was drafted out of Central State University in Wilberforce, Ohio by the Reds in 1976.
 He was a part of the disappointing transition of the championship Cincinnati Reds teams of the 1970s.
 The Reds transitioned from players including Ken Griffey Sr., George Foster, and Ray Knight, taking their chances with players including Milner, Gary Redus, and Clint Hurdle.
-A highlight of Milner's career was a 20-game hitting streak 1986 in which he belted 15 home runs.
+A highlight of Milner's career was a 20-game hitting streak in 1986 in which he had batted .417 to go along with a .667 slugging percentage.

 Milner suffered from cocaine addiction during his baseball career.
 Commissioner Peter Ueberroth suspended him for the entire 1988 season after he relapsed, but he was reinstated before the All-Star break after completing a drug rehabilitation program.
 The Reds released him on July 31, ending his major league career.